PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 ### Optional

+- `asn` (Number) The ASN of the cloud router.

+	This can be the PacketFabric public ASN 4556 (default) or a private ASN from 64512 - 65534.

+	Defaults to 4556 if unspecified.
 - `circuit_id` (String)
 - `regions` (List of String) The regions in which the Cloud Router connections will be located.
 		Use `["US"]` for North America and `["UK"]` for EMEA.
 For transatlantic, use `["US","UK"]`.

+	Defaults to US if unspecified.
 - `scope` (String) Whether the cloud router is private or public.
 Deprecated.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))